Susan Smith: In popular culture

+the only female prisoner, Shirley Bellinger, was based on Smith.

 The season three premiere of Arrested Development ("The Cabin Show") features a flashback scene in which Lucille Bluth (Jessica Walter), having recently gone off her postpartum medication, is watching a news story about Smith, and says, "Good for her!"— much to the concern of her son Buster (Tony Hale).
 The end of the episode features Lucille walking away from her car, with Buster asleep in the back seat as it rolls into a nearby body of water.

-Season 6, Episode 8 ("Angel") of Law and Order was based on her case.
+Season 6, Episode 8 ("Angel") of Law and Order was based on her case, specifically that the mother in the episode claimed a Puerto Rican man stole the baby, much like how Smith claimed a black man carjacked her.
+When Detective Lennie Briscoe (Jerry Orbach) brings up the possibility of the mother killing the missing baby, his partner, Detective Rey Curtis (Benjamin Bratt) says, "You're not gonna find her baby in a car at the bottom of some lake".

 Blind Melon's song "Car Seat (God's Presents)," from their 1995 album Soup, was inspired by the Susan Smith murders, as was the Tom House song "I'm in Love with Susan Smith."
-The song "When This is Over," on Hayden's 1995 album Everything I Long For, is written from the point of view of one of Smith's sons as the car sinks into the lake.
-The first song released by Red Star Belgrade, "Union, S.C.", is written from Smith's perspective.
-"Paper Gown", a song from folk singer Caroline Herring's 2014 album Lantana takes the form of a murder ballad from the point of view of Smith.
+The song "When This Is Over," on Hayden's 1995 album Everything I Long For, is written from the point of view of one of Smith's sons as the car sinks into the lake.
+The first song released by Red Star Belgrade, "Union, S.C.," is written from Smith's perspective.
+"Paper Gown", a song from folk singer Caroline Herring's 2014 album Lantana, takes the form of a murder ballad from Smith's point of view.

 Smith appears briefly in archival footage in the 2002 film Bowling for Columbine in a scene about "dangerous black guys".

+In September 2026, YouTube content creator Kallmekris published a video discussing the murders.